Ben Kingsley biography

 Actor Krishna Bhanji, better known as Ben Kingsley, was born on December 31, 1943 in Snaiton, North Yorkshire, England.
 Raised in Salford, England, as the son of a Rahimtulla Harji Bhanji, a Kenyan-born physician of Indian extraction and Anna Lyna Mary Bhanji, an English-born fashion model, Kingsley began acting as a teenager.
 He took the name Ben as a tribute to his father, who had been called Ben in college.

 Kingsley joined the prestigious Royal Shakespeare Company in 1967 and soon began performing in lead roles, including Demetrius in a production of A Midsummer Night's Dream, a role which he reprised for a tour of U.S. cities in 1971, and the title role in Hamlet in 1975.
-Kingsley first appeared on the big screen in the Alistair MacLean thriller Fear is the Key (1972), and made his television debut that same year in the British Broadcasting Company (BBC) series The Love School.
+Kingsley first appeared on the big screen in the Alistair MacLean thriller Fear is the Key (1972), and made his television debut that same year in the BBC series The Love School.

 From 1975 to 1977, Kingsley worked with the National Theatre; he subsequently returned to the RSC, where he originated the role of Squeers in Nicholas Nickleby.
 When the production traveled to Broadway, Kingsley was unable to reprise the role due to film commitments.
 His film career soared to unforeseen heights in 1981 with his first starring role, in the title role in Richard Attenborough's acclaimed biopic Gandhi.
 Appearing in only his second film, Kingsley won numerous accolades for his performance, including an Academy Award for Best Actor.